 Wabakimi Provincial Park

 As the premier Ontario fly in fishing destination, Thunderhook Fly-Ins offers exclusive access to the lakes, rivers, and streams in the Wabakimi Provincial Park.
 Almost all of our remote outpost camps are located in the park, along with our Ontario fishing lodge on Smoothrock Lake.
 All of these locations are accessible by air only.
-If you are looking for the ultimate adventure in the park you may want to try a wilderness canoe trip or an Ontario moose hunt with us as well.
-A canoe trip is a great way to reconnect the mind and spirit to the rugged wilderness of the Canadian Shield, while a moose hunt is considered the adventure of a lifetime by many outdoor enthusiasts alike.
+If you are looking for the ultimate adventure in the park you may want to try an Ontario moose hunt with us as well.